rasehum/Lab-compilation/README.md

+#This Lab is just the documentation for set up, there might be some changes for IP address, but other than that, it should be the same..
 Take note, This is using done using VMWare Pro as You will need to use multiple VMs at once and the VM Editor.
+#
 If you are unable to ping each other, create a new VNET and set it and leave it as auto bridging

 Linux (All important stuff)